 Prevent future criminal behavior

 Develop a positive support team for the youth

 - In guardianship/custody of the Department of Children and Family Services (DCFS)

-- From and living in Cook or Lake counties
+- From and living in Cook, Lake, Will, DuPage, and/or Kane counties